 Jeremy Rue is lecturer of digital storytelling at the Graduate School of Journalism UC Berkeley and a multimedia instructor for Berkeley Advanced Media Institute.
 He has taught workshops to hundreds of professional journalists on new media storytelling techniques.
 He has spoken at conferences for the Associated Press Managing Editors, National Association of Hispanic Journalists, National Association of Black Journalists, American Association of Sunday Feature Editors and the Association of Alternative Newsmedia.
 He has led several newsroom trainings on the transition to digital journalism, including National Public Radio, American Public Media and the University of California Office of the President.
 He was a technical editor for several textbooks on Adobe Flash, and Adobe Dreamweaver.
 Rue worked as a multimedia journalist for the Oakland Tribune; as a multimedia producer and photographer for a Carnegie-Knight funded reporting fellowship; as a photojournalist for The Fresno Bee, The Modesto Bee and the Duluth News-Tribune in Minnesota; and as a reporter for the Selma Enterprise.
 Rue is the recipient of the 2007 Dorothea Lange Fellowship for his photo documentary work on migrant farm workers in the California Central Valley.

-Shaleece Haas is a filmmaker, multimedia journalist and video storytelling instructor for Berkeley Advanced Media Institute.
+Shaleece Haas is an Emmy award winning filmmaker, multimedia journalist and video storytelling instructor for Berkeley Advanced Media Institute.
 She is the director/producer of the forthcoming documentary Real Boy, a coming-of-age story about a transgender teenager with musical aspirations.
 Most recently, she co-produced The Genius of Marian, a film about the heartbreak of Alzheimer’s, the power of art and the meaning of family (POV, 2014).
 She has also served on the production teams of several short and feature-length documentaries for public television.
 Shaleece came to filmmaking through her work as a photojournalist.
 Her images have appeared on the Oprah Winfrey Show and in magazines including Marie Claire, Utne Reader, and Ms. Magazine.
 While living in New York City, she also had the privilege of listening to hundreds of life stories through her work for the national oral history project, StoryCorps.

 VIDEO & ANIMATION